lakshya-yadav-1/lakshya-yadav-1/README.md

 🎯About Me

 ✨I’m a BBA student with a passion for IT and web development.
-  Skilled in HTML, CSS, JavaScript, Git/GitHub, and React, currently learning DSA and backend to become a full-stack developer.”
+  Skilled in HTML, CSS, JavaScript,MongoDB, Express.js, React, Node.js,
+  currently learning DSA and working on a project .”

 <h3 align="left">Connect with me:</h3>
 <p align="left">